 Fidelity’s robust, curated asset allocation funds, however, are created by Fidelity experts who perform quantitative, fundamental and macroeconomic analyses on the best assets currently available.
 While this might seem a bit more automated than E-Trade’s options, they also result in reputable, high-quality portfolios with premium asset allocation.

-In this respect, Fidelity wins out for those traders who want the least risk in their investments.
+In this respect, Fidelity wins out for those traders who want to trade like the pros.
 That said, those who prefer greater customization and control might want to try E-Trade’s tools instead.

 Which Should You Pick?
 Who Is Each Good For?